 We should be equipping students with this information in their primary school years to help them better understand themselves and navigate the complexities of friendships and playground dynamics.
-Recognising that each human being values different things brings a level of understanding and empowerment to be unique, to stand true in who you are, and to appreciate that we are all different.
-There is no right or wrong; there is different prioritisation on what is important.
+Recognizing that each human being values different things brings a level of empathy and empowerment to be unique, to stand steadfast in who they are, and to appreciate that we are all different.
+There is no right or wrong; there is different prioritization on what is important.
 Being able to align yourself with people, groups, activities and later on, workplaces, that own and champion similar values to you, set you up for a more fulfilled and successful life path.